What’s In This Rottweiler Guide:

-Exercise is very important for your Rottweiler.
+Exercise is very important for your pup.

 He will need a couple of good walks each day, in addition to his regular training sessions.

-Sadly, the Rottweiler breed has a lot of potential health problems to contend with.
+Sadly, the breed has a lot of potential health problems to contend with.

 If you are buying a Rottweiler puppy, make sure that both parents have great elbow scores.